jcvignoli/lumiere-movies/README.txt

 "Lumière!
 Movies" is the continuation of [IMDb Link Transformer plugin](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer") with more that 20'000 downloads.

 **Lumiere Movies** aims to ease the search for info on movies.
 All movies names which are tagged between < span class lumiere_link_maker >nameMovie< span> are automatically turned into an url in your posts.
 On click, the link opens a new window  including much data related to the movie.
 Lumière! **transforms all the words you tagged into links to an informative windows**.
 It means one can view the filmmaker, the casting or the goofs that [IMDb](https://www.imdb.com "Internet movie database") (or similar) website includes with one click; it can show either the director or the movie related data (biography, filmography, miscellaneous related to the director; casting, goofs, AKA titles, crew and many others related to the movie).
+You also can easily include that very same data into your posts and widgets!

+This plugin can indeed display **many movie's related details inside a post** when putting an IMDb movie's ID inside [imdbltid][/imdbltid] tags or a movie's name inside [imdblt][/imdblt].
+If you prefer to display that information into a widget, just add the name of the movie in Lumière! metabox when editing your post.

 Many features are available in the wordpress editing interfaces (Gutenberg, Visual editor, and HTML editor).

-You can also activate a Lumière! **widget**, which displays information parsed from IMDb straight to your sidebar.
-After widget activation, every time you add the key "imdb-movie-widget" in the custom field to your message *and* a movie's title in "value", the plugin will show the related information in your sidebar.
-Or **even simpler**: just add a widget, give a movie's name to your blog post and the widget will automatically retrieve the accurate info and display it in the widget!

-Similarly, this plugin can display **many movie's related details inside a post** when putting an IMDb movie's ID inside [imdbltid][/imdbltid] tags or a movie's name inside [imdblt][/imdblt].
-No widget needed here, the data related to a movie can be displayed anywhere inside posts.

-**Lumière!** is a great tool that increases the value added of your posts.
-It is versatile and efficient.
-Bloggers can display movie details though many ways (with popups, a widget, and straight into a post).
-The plugin can be extensively fine-tuned with the admin options.
+**Lumière!** is a great tool that enhance your posts.
+It is versatile.
+Users can display movie details though many ways (with popups, a widget, and straight into a post).
+The plugin can be extensively fine-tuned in the admin panel.

 == Installation ==